India · tool

 Where locals eat — best neighborhoods

-Bustling commercial hub with endless shopping and diverse eateries.
+Bustling commercial hub with endless street food stalls and traditional restaurants.

 Dietary notes